computerrock/javascript-team-toolbox/docs/javascript/js-style-guide.md

 return theRighStuff;
 ```

-### 3. One dot per line

-Using the chaining method mentioned above.

-### 4. Keep All Entities/Functions Small
+### 3. Keep All Entities/Functions Small

+Refactor to smaller Entities if it gets unreadable.